 On 4 September 2013, the Commission adopted a Communication on shadow banking and published a Proposal for a regulation on MMFs.
 The Communication outlines the five priorities on which the Commission intended to take action:

 - a the provision of a framework for MMFs;

 - b increasing the transparency of the shadow banking sector (e.g., through the collection and storing of trade data);

 - d the provision of a framework governing the interactions of the shadow banking sector and banks; and

 - e improving the supervision of the shadow banking sector at EU and national levels.

-The proposal for a regulation on MMFs requires such funds to have a set proportion of their portfolio in highly liquid assets and sets limits on their exposures to a single issuer of securities.
-The proposal also introduces a capital buffer for fixed net asset value MMFs; the proposal acknowledges this requirement may result in substantially increased management fees.
-The proposal is still working its way through the EU legislative process, with a Presidency proposal for a general approach to the Regulation published in June 2016.
-Formal adoption of the legislation is expected later in 2016.
+The proposal for a regulation on MMFs required such funds to have a set proportion of their portfolio in highly liquid assets and sets limits on their exposures to a single issuer of securities.
+The proposal also introduced a capital buffer for fixed-net-asset-value MMFs; the proposal acknowledged this requirement may result in substantially increased management fees.

 XI TAX LAW

 In the absence of tax harmonisation, taxation remains a matter for the legislature of each Member State.
 With the exception of VAT and pending the outcome of current discussions on an EU-wide financial transactions tax, there is no centralised tax affecting asset management.
 The tax treatment of investors, funds and asset managers depends mainly on the laws of individual Member States.

 Nevertheless, EU law materially qualifies the rights of Member States to levy taxes.
 It does so principally as a result of the application of the Treaty on the Functioning of the European Union (TFEU) and of directives adopted by the institutions of the EU.
 The TFEU and those directives have a direct bearing on the taxation of asset management within the EU, and each is considered in turn below.